5 Scheduling Bottlenecks

 Dynamic batching

 Dynamic batching improves on static batching by allowing the batch size to vary.
 Instead of fixing the batch size up front, the scheduler collects requests from a queue and forms a batch based on what’s available, subject to a maximum batch size and a timeout.
 If the batch size is 32 and only 5 requests are waiting, once the timeout elapses, a batch with 5 requests will start processing, rather than waiting for a full batch of 32.
-This reduces queuing delay and adapts to variable arrival rates.
+This reduces queuing delay and TTFT, and dynamic batching allows the system to adapt to variable arrival rates.

 Continuous batching

 In continuous batching, the scheduler makes a decision at every decode step: which requests should be in this step’s batch?
 When a request finishes generating (by hitting a stop token or a length limit), its slot is immediately freed and can be filled by a new request from the queue, without waiting for the rest of the batch to finish.
-This eliminates head-of-line blocking.
+This eliminates head-of-line blocking, and significantly improves MFU.

-On our workload from Table 5.1, we see in Figure 5.3 that continuous batching completes all five requests by time step 10!
-Requests A, B, C, and D each start as soon as they arrive.
-Request E does have to wait, but it starts processing as soon as the first batch slot is available, at time step 6.
-Continuous batching has eliminated unnecessary GPU idle time waiting for batches to be full as well as waiting for every request in a batch to complete.
+On our workload from Table 5.1, we see in Figure 5.3 that continuous batching completes all five requests by time step 12.
+Requests A and D each start as soon as they arrive.
+Request E does have to wait, but it starts processing as soon as the first batch slot is available, at time step 8.
+Continuous batching has eliminated unnecessary GPU idle time waiting for batches to be full (great for TTFT), and it has eliminated the problem of waiting for every request in a batch to complete before new requests can be added (great for MFU).
+It has a weakness in that long prefills still block the entire GPU, harming TPOT.
+In our example workload, we see this happening at time steps 1, 3, 5, and 9.
+At time step 1, new prefills can’t start until Request A’s prefill finishes.
+At time steps 3, 5, and 9, additional decode steps can’t start until the prefills for Requests B, C, D, and E finish.
+(Note that for static and dynamic batching, we showed all requests having equal prefill times, but in reality, there would also be a version of this problem where long prefills block the GPU from starting new work.)

 The throughput improvement from continuous batching can be substantial.
-Under workloads with high variance in output length, continuous batching can improve throughput by 2-3x or more compared to static batching, simply by keeping batch slots occupied with useful work.
-This is why continuous batching is the foundational scheduling technique in serving frameworks like vLLM (Kwon et al. 2023) and SGLang (Zheng et al. 2023).
+Under workloads with high variance in output length, continuous batching can improve MFU and throughput by 2-3x or more compared to static batching, simply by keeping batch slots occupied with useful work.
+This is why continuous batching is the foundational scheduling technique in serving frameworks like vLLM (Kwon et al. 2023a) and SGLang (Zheng et al. 2023).

 Continuous batching requires the serving system to manage per-request state (KV cache, position counters, stop conditions) independently for each slot, and to handle the bookkeeping of inserting and removing requests mid-generation.
 This is more complex than static batching but is well worth the implementation effort for any production system.

-Continuous batching has eliminated most of the GPU idle time, but it has created a new problem with long prefills causing requests that are doing decoding to wait.
-In a simple implementation where the prefill for each input is processed all at once, we don’t have the ability to insert multiple decode requests during the middle of a prefill.
-And it’s worthwhile to remember that the prefill of a long input can take many times longer than a decode step (not just double as we’ve depicted).
+Continuous batching has eliminated most of the GPU idle time, but we’ve seen it still has a problem with long prefills causing other requests to wait.
+In this simple implementation of continuous batching, where the prefill for each input is processed all at once, we don’t have the ability to start new prefill or decode requests in the middle of a long-running prefill.
+And it’s worthwhile to remember that the prefill of a long input can take dozens or hundreds of times longer than a decode step (not just twice as long, as we’ve depicted).

 This is less of a GPU utilization problem, which would show in MFU, than it is a problem with increasing TPOT and overall request completion latency.
-In the next section, we will unpack more of the issues with prefill and decode, and ultimately solve this issue with holes in decoding.
+In the next section, we will unpack more of the issues with prefill and decode, and ultimately solve this issue of holes in GPU utilization.

 5.2 Prefill Strategies